zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Parameter description**:

-number: When number is of Type Double, Bigint, or Decimal.
+number: It is any number of Type Double, Bigint, or Decimal.

 -   If the input is Bigint and return Bigint.
--   If the input is Double and return Double.
+-   If the input is Double, return Double.
--   If the input is Decimal and return Decimal.
+-   If the input is Decimal, return Decimal.

 If the input is String, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**:

-Returns the Double, Bigint or Decimal type, which depends on the type of input parameter.
-If the input is null, return null.
+The return result depends on the type of input parameter.
+Example, if the input is null, return null.

+**Note:**

-**Note:** When the value of input Bigint type is over the maximum value of Bigint, return Double type.
-In this case, the precision may be lost.
+When the value of input Bigint type exceeds the maximum value of Bigint, return Double type.
+In this case, the precision may be absent.

-**Examples:**
+**Example:**

 ```
 abs(null) = null